 - Verify the icon has been replaced by running your app using

-This step covers creating a build archive and uploading your build to App Store Connect.
+This step covers creating a build archive and uploading your build to App Store Connect using Xcode.

 During development, you’ve been building, debugging, and testing with debug builds.
 When you’re ready to ship your app to users on the App Store or TestFlight, you need to prepare a release build.
 At this point, you might consider obfuscating your Dart code to make it more difficult to reverse engineer.
 Obfuscating your code involves adding a couple flags to your build command.